MingshanHe/MingshanHe.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My name is Mingshan He(河明山), and now served as research engineer in the Soft Research Center, Seoul National University.
+My name is Mingshan He(河明山), and now served as research engineer in the Tsinghua University.
 I graduated from Seoul National Unversity 2024 and I obained Bachelor's degree from Northeastern University 2021.

-My research interest includes Soft Robtoics, Wearable Robotics, and Micro Robotics in Medical Field.
+My research interest includes Robtoics Hardware Design including mechanical and electrical, Wearable Robotics, and Micro Robotics in Medical Field.

 # 🔥 News